John-Hatton/fo4-aspr/README.md

 * Adders, Subtractors, and Comparators
 * Multibit splitters and combiners

-**note:** some items have been written but have not been added to the build menu yet
+**note:** some items have been written but have not been added to the

+ build menu yet

+## Assets Included

+This mod provides several custom meshes and textures that are used for the custom components added by the mod.

+### Textures

+The following textures are included:

+- `help.dds`: This texture is used to provide a visual guide in the game.

+### Meshes

+The following meshes are included:

+- `extended_wall_connector_1.nif`
+- `extended_wall_connector_2.nif`
+- `extended_wall_connector_3.nif`
+- `extended_wall_connector_4.nif`: These meshes are used to create extended wall connectors in the game.
+- `temporary.nif`: This is a placeholder mesh.
+It's used during the development process and can be replaced with a custom mesh in the future.

 ## Detailed Mod Information